How many generations of computers are there?

 Second generation (1956 - 1963)

 The second generation of computers used transistors instead of vacuum tubes.
 Transistors were widely used in computers from 1956 to 1963.
-Transistors were smaller than vacuum tubes and allowed computers to be smaller in size, faster in speed, and cheaper to build.
+Transistors were smaller, more efficient, and cost-effective, enabling faster and more compact computers to be developed.

 The TX-0, introduced in 1956, was the first computer to use transistors.
 Other computers that used transistors include the IBM 7070, Philco Transac S-1000, and RCA 501.